 1. The 1,2,3 Drill: This is one of the simplest drills.
 Starting at a distance that is challenging for you, draw and fire one shot at an IDPA, USPSA, 8 inch paper plate, etc. Reholster and then draw and fire 2 shots; reholster, draw and fire 3 shots.
 Five yards is a good starting distance for a novice, 7 for a more experienced shooter, 10 yards and greater for a better shooter.
 Concentrate on the fundamentals of a perfect grip, stance, sight alignment, sight picture, trigger press, etc.

 2. The 1-Reload-2 drill: Once again, starting at a distance that is challenging for you, with your finger on the trigger, and pistol aimed at the target.
 On the start signal, fire a single round at the target, perform a reload, and fire two more rounds at the target.
 This reloading drill forces you to reestablish a proper grip and sight alignment/picture after the reload in order to control the pistol and get accurate and fast hits.
-Practice every style of reload (e.g. slide lock reload, speed (aka in-battery) reload, and retention reload).
+Practice every style of reload (e.g. slide lock reload, speed (aka in-battery) reload, and retention reload if you shoot IDPA competition).
 Start at a distance that exceeds your point shooting ability to ensure that you are actually doing the post-reload actions correctly and not just point shooting.

 3. The Quick and Precise Drill.
 Place 4 targets in a line with a 2 yard separation between targets.
 Starting with your pistol holstered and concealed if you wish.
 Draw and fire two body shots at T1, a head shot at T2, two body shots at T3, and a head shot at T4.
 Reload (if necessary) and reholster your pistol.
 Then reverse the sequence fire two body shots at T4, a head shot at T3, two body shots at T2, and a head shot at T1.
 Reload and reholster your pistol.
 Then draw and fire one head shot at T1-T4 in any order.
 When you finish you will have 2 body and 2 head shots on each target.